-Although Luminar can work as a standalone program, Mac[hun has added the unique feature that allows it to function as a plugin for several programs such as Aperture and Lightroom.
-You'll need to go the Luminar menu and have the program you want to use it with already installed.
-Luminar also appears to allow you to use Macphun Creative Suite applications as plugins inside the program, but I couldn’t find much documentation on this feature.
+Although Luminar can work as a standalone program, Skylum has added the unique feature that allows it to function as a plugin for several programs such as Aperture and Lightroom.
+You’ll need to go the Luminar menu and have the program you want to use it with already installed.
+Luminar also appears to allow you to use Skylum Creative Suite applications as plugins inside the program, but I couldn’t find much documentation on this feature.

 As you can see, I was unable to see how this worked due to the fact that I did not have access to the supported applications.
 It may be a new feature, as all the images from different tutorials do not include the puzzle piece icon shown above.
-Regardless, you can watch this video from Macphun on using Luminar as a plugin for Adobe Lightroom if that's the direction you're leaning, or browse the user manual.
+Regardless, you can watch this video on using Luminar as a plugin for Adobe Lightroom if that’s the direction you’re leaning, or browse the user manual.